2A. MATERIAL ACCOUNTING POLICIES

 Revenue is measured at the amount of transaction price.
 Amounts disclosed as revenue are net of returns (including expected returns), rebates and discounts, goods and service tax.

-d Income tax, deferred tax and dividend distribution tax
+d Income tax and Deferred tax

 The income tax expense or credit for the period is the tax payable on the current year's taxable income based on the applicable income tax rate adjusted by changes in deferred tax assets and liabilities attributable to temporary differences.